makkus/inaugurate/README.rst

 sudo/non-sudo
 ^^^^^^^^^^^^^

-One of the main features of *inaugurate* is the option to install whatever you want to install without having to use ``root`` or ``sudo`` permissions.
+One of the main features of *inaugurate* is providing the option to install, whatever you want to install, without having to use ``root`` or ``sudo`` permissions.
 This only works for applications that are available via conda_, or python packages.

 The way to tell *inaugurate* whether to use *conda* or not is by either calling it via sudo (or as ``root`` user) or as a 'normal' user.
 In the former case *inaugurate* will install system packages, in the latter it will install conda (if not already available) and contain all other dependencies within a *conda* environment.